-Muzna is a Research Assistant at the UoN Hearing Sciences Scottish Section as part of the Clinical Neuroscience Division based at the Royal Infirmary in Glasgow.
-She is currently working under the supervision of Dr. Graham Naylor on jointly funded research projects by the Medical Research Council (UK) and the Chief Scientist Office (Scotland).
+Muzna is a Research Assistant at the UoN Hearing Sciences Scottish Section as part of the Mental Health and Clinical Neuroscience Division based at the Royal Infirmary in Glasgow.
+She is currently part of the HS-PrediCt team under the supervision of Dr. Lauren Hadley, previously having worked with Dr. Graham Naylor.

-- Based on the emphasis placed by the pandemic, Muzna is currently working on the project to develop a method to estimate hearing loss remotely that may provide a reliable replacement/addition to an in-person audiogram.
+- In her previous RA position with Dr. Naylor, she worked on a project to develop a method to estimate hearing loss remotely that may provide a reliable replacement/addition to an in-person audiogram.

 - During her postgraduate, she investigated the potential biomarkers for anxiety disorders through electroencephalograph (EEG).
 This included exploring alpha reactivity for generalized anxiety disorder, heartbeat-evoked potential during interoceptive and exteroceptive attention tasks for anxiety sensitivity, and N170, N2, and P1 event-related potential components for social anxiety.

 - During her previous RA position at UoN Business School, she worked on a British Academy-funded research project examining the forms of crisis communication carried out by businesses during the first two Covid-19 lockdowns in 2020 using a multimodal social semiotic framework.